 Argentina offers a compelling combination of technical talent, cost efficiency, and operational alignment for US companies building distributed engineering teams.
 The 35%-65% cost savings versus domestic hiring are real, but the strategic value goes beyond labor arbitrage.
 High English proficiency, near-identical time zones, and a growing pool of 160,000+ developers make Argentina one of the most practical nearshore destinations available.

 The key to accurate budgeting is accounting for the full picture: base salary plus the 50% loaded cost factor for mandatory contributions and benefits, plus your chosen employment model's fees.
-Whether you hire through an EOR for a small team or invest in a direct entity for 15+ engineers, the all-in numbers remain significantly below US benchmarks.
+Whether you hire through a trusted local partner for a small team or invest in a direct entity for 15+ engineers, the all-in numbers remain significantly below US benchmarks.

 For companies that want to move quickly without sacrificing quality or compliance, working with a partner that combines recruiting, employment infrastructure, and physical offices in-country reduces both cost and risk.
 Book a demo with Howdy to start vetting top-tier Argentine engineering talent within 24 hours.